5gon12eder/msc-graphstudy/README.md

 The following properties are available:

- - `RDF_GLOBAL` -- pairwise distances between nodes
+ - `RDF_GLOBAL` &mdash; pairwise distances between nodes
- - `RDF_LOCAL` -- pairwise distances between nodes separated in the graph no further than a given threshold
+ - `RDF_LOCAL` &mdash; pairwise distances between nodes separated in the graph no further than a given threshold
- - `ANGULAR` -- angles between edges incident to the same node
+ - `ANGULAR` &mdash; angles between edges incident to the same node
- - `EDGE_LENGTH` -- edge lengths
+ - `EDGE_LENGTH` &mdash; edge lengths
- - `PRINCOMP1ST` -- node coordinates along the first (major) principal axis
+ - `PRINCOMP1ST` &mdash; node coordinates along the first (major) principal axis
- - `PRINCOMP2ND` -- node coordinates along the second (minor) principal axis
+ - `PRINCOMP2ND` &mdash; node coordinates along the second (minor) principal axis
- - `TENSION` -- quotients of Euclidian distance in the layout and graph-theoretical distance between vertices
+ - `TENSION` &mdash; quotients of Euclidian distance in the layout and graph-theoretical distance between vertices

 These constants are specified by the enumerator `Properties` which is defined in the file `./driver/constants.py`.

 The following metrics are available:

- - `STRESS_KK` -- stress as defined by Kamada and Kawai with a desired edge length of 100
+ - `STRESS_KK` &mdash; stress as defined by Kamada and Kawai with a desired edge length of 100
- - `STRESS_FIT_NODESEP` -- stress as defined by Kamada and Kawai with a desired edge length chosen to minimize the result value
+ - `STRESS_FIT_NODESEP` &mdash; stress as defined by Kamada and Kawai with a desired edge length chosen to minimize the result value
- - `STRESS_FIT_SCALE` -- stress as defined by Kamada and Kawai with a desired edge length of 100 computed after scaling the layout homogeneously to minimize the result value
+ - `STRESS_FIT_SCALE` &mdash; stress as defined by Kamada and Kawai with a desired edge length of 100 computed after scaling the layout homogeneously to minimize the result value
- - `CROSS_COUNT` -- number of edge crossings
+ - `CROSS_COUNT` &mdash; number of edge crossings
- - `CROSS_RESOLUTION` -- minimal angle between any two intersecting edges
+ - `CROSS_RESOLUTION` &mdash; minimal angle between any two intersecting edges
- - `ANGULAR_RESOLUTION` -- minimal angle between any two edges incident to the same node
+ - `ANGULAR_RESOLUTION` &mdash; minimal angle between any two edges incident to the same node
- - `EDGE_LENGTH_STDEV` -- standard deviation of edge lengths
+ - `EDGE_LENGTH_STDEV` &mdash; standard deviation of edge lengths

 These constants are specified by the enumerator `Metrics` which is defined in the file `./driver/constants.py`.